Soppe/RV32IToREBEL/README.md

 # RISCVToRebelTranslator

 A lightweight translator to translate and simulate binary RISCV RV32I assembly to ternary REBEL6 assembly.
 The RV32I assembly code is generated using the GCC Toolchain.
 Some GCC features and syntax is therefor supported, but far from everything.
+No optimization has been used when compiling C code to RV32I assembly when using the GCC Toolchain to generate assembly files.

 ## GCC Toolchain setup

-The setup and installation of the [GCC Toolchain](https://pages.github.com/) has been tested using Windows Subsystem for Linux (WSL) as OS, targeting the Newlib cross-compiler to avoid interference from any OS when generating RV32I assembly.
+The setup and installation of the [GCC Toolchain](https://pages.github.com/) has been tested using Windows Subsystem for Linux (WSL) as OS, targeting the Newlib (bare-metal) cross-compiler to avoid interference from an OS when generating RV32I assembly.
 Although the GIT page for the toolchain contains a walkthrough of how to set up and install the toolchain, we none the less describe the setup that worked for us.

 As the walkthrough dictates, certain prerequisites need to be installed.